facelessuser/RegReplace/readme.md

 If multiple sweeps are needed to find and replace all targets, you can use multi-pass using ```+:```.
 Multi-pass cannot be used with action overrides, but it can be used with highlighting searches ```?+:```.

 ## Apply Regex Right Before File Save Event
 If you want to automatically apply a sequence right before a file saves, you can define sequences in the reg_replace.sublime-settings file.
 Each "on save" sequence will be applied to the files you sepcify by file patterns or file regex.
 Also, you must have ```on_save``` set to ```true```.
-You can also just highlight by regex by adding the ```"highlight": true``` key/value pair.
+You can also just highlight, fold, or unfold by regex by adding the ```"action": "mark"``` key/value pair (options are mark, fold, and unfold).
 Both types can be used at the same time.
-Highlights are performed after replacements.
+Actions are performed after replacements.

 Example: